kimela1/Data/README.md

 # Python Pandas Data

 ## Hubway Database Analysis
-Dataset from the bike-sharing service Hubway (data on over 1.5 million trips made with the service).
+Database from the bike-sharing service Hubway (data on over 1.5 million trips made with the service).
 Used Python to run SQL code to make it easier to display results.

 ### Analysis
 * What was the duration of the longest trip?